On $p$-groups with a maximal elementary abelian normal subgroup of rank $k$: Related problems

-On the other hand, under various conditions (for example when $G$ is metabelien \cite{gillam} or it has nilpotency class at most $p-1$ \cite{glauberman2}) there is a normal abelian subgroup among the abelian subgroups of maximal order. \end{rem}
+On the other hand, under various conditions (for example when $G$ is metabelian \cite{gillam} or it has nilpotency class at most $p-1$ \cite{glauberman2}) there is a normal abelian subgroup among the abelian subgroups of maximal order. \end{rem}